Peanut Butter Crispy Bars

 - Preheat oven to 350°.
 Press cookie dough into an ungreased 13x9-in. baking pan.
 Bake 10-14 minutes or until edges are lightly browned and center is set.
 Sprinkle with marshmallows; bake 4-5 minutes or just until marshmallows are puffed.
 Cool 5 minutes.

 - Meanwhile, in a small saucepan, combine chocolate chips, peanut butter and butter.
 Cook and stir until chocolate is melted and mixture is smooth.
 Remove from heat; stir in cereal and peanuts.
-Drop by spoonfuls over top; gently spread over marshmallows.
+Drop by spoonfuls over marshmallows; gently spread over the top.
 Cool and cut into bars.
-Yield: 3 dozen.

 I changed it slightly and used homemade peanut butter cookie dough but other than that I kept it the same.
 I followed the tip for letting the marshmallows set more and really liked how they turned out so I'd recommend t3ddymac's tip too!
 Really easy recipe, would be fun to make with kids too and I don't know about calling them s'mores.. they were s'gones in my house!